LNXSeus/Advancely/_PLEASE_READ_ME.txt

 Your download contains the `Advancely.app` application and a `resources` folder.
 **Both must be kept in the same directory for the app to work.**

-Due to macOS security (Gatekeeper), you must run a one-time command before opening the app for the first time.
+Due to macOS security (Gatekeeper), you must authorize the app before running it.
-You may see an error saying the application is "damaged" if you skip this step.
-The app is not damaged.

-✔️ **CORRECT WAY TO RUN (First Time):**
+✔️ **First-Time Run (Easy Method):**

+1. Double-click `Advancely.app`.
+You will see an error.
+Click OK.
+2. NOW, RIGHT-CLICK the `Advancely.app` file and choose "Open".
+3. A new window will appear.
+Click the "Open" button on this window.
+4. You only need to do this once.

+✔️ **Alternative Method (Terminal):**

 1. Open the **Terminal** app (you can find it in Applications -> Utilities, or search for it with Spotlight).
 2. Type `xattr -cr ` (note the space at the end) but DO NOT press Enter yet.